nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Editing a session : `edit`

+Edits an existing session in the address book.

+Format: `edit_session c/ID [d/DAY] [ts/TIMESLOT] [s/SUBJECT] [tag/TAG]…​`

+* Edits the session with the specified session ID.
+The session ID can be found from the displayed session list.
+The session ID has to be a valid session ID i.e. session has to exist in the Address Book.
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* DAY should match the format of a valid day in the week.
+* TIMESLOT should be in the format `HH:MM to HH:MM` and the end time should only be after the start time.
+* When editing tags, the existing tags of the session will be removed i.e adding of tags is not cumulative.

+Examples:
+*  `edit_session c/1 d/Monday s/Biology` Edits the day and subject of the session c/1 to be `Monday` and `Biology` respectively.
+*  `edit_session c/2 ts/12:00 to 13:00 tag/haha` Edits the timeslot and tag of the session c/2 to be `12:00 to 13:00` and `haha` respectively.

 ### Locating persons by name: `find` (coming soon)